mjancarik/merkur/docs/docs/plugins.md

   // ... other properties
 };

-const widget = createCustomWidget(widgetProperties);
+const widget = createMerkurWidget(widgetProperties);
 ```

 We created `debugPlugin` which add `debug` method in `setup` lifecycle method and add tracking calling all widget methods in `create` lifecycle method.
-We defined using plugins in `$plugin` property.
+We defined using plugins in `$plugins` property.

-Merkur has got only two default plugins `ComponentPlugin` and `EventEmitterPlugin`.
+Merkur has got only two plugins `componentPlugin` and `eventEmitterPlugin`.